The Honors Guild brings students together from across campus to form a microcosm of Taylor's campus-wide learning community.

 As an Honors Scholar, you will engage in more intense and challenging classes with mentors committed to helping you reach for excellence in individual and collaborative projects.
 You'll have access to the Honors Lodge for study, research, relaxation, and exclusive conversations with scholars-in-residence.

 Honors Scholars also have special opportunities to take travel courses and go to places like South Africa and Northern Ireland while earning academic credit.

-Interested?
-Review the admissions requirements, fill out an application to the Honors Guild, and pursue your purpose and calling to Kingdom service knowing that you are joining a community of believers which will encourage you towards even greater commitment to intellectual vitality.
+Learn more about being an Honors Scholar, check out frequently asked questions, and, when you're ready, review our application requirements and apply.
+Pursue your purpose and calling to Kingdom service, knowing that you are joining a community of believers that will encourage you toward even greater commitment to intellectual vitality.

-Have questions?
-Contact Jennifer Moeschberger, Director of Taylor University Honors Guild programming, for more information.
+Contact Amy Peterson, Assistant Director of Taylor University Honors Guild, for more information.